Gary Lewis (musician): Gary Lewis & the Playboys

 Seeing an opportunity to capitalize on the Lewis name, Garrett put the band into the studio to develop, still financed by Gary's mother.
 Garrett pushed Lewis to improve his drumming skill, even getting Buddy Rich to tutor him, and, more importantly, made Lewis the singer and therefore the focal point of the group.
 By Lewis' own admission, his natural singing voice was not one of his strengths, and Garrett employed overdubbing techniques in the studio to enhance it.
 "This Diamond Ring" hit number one on the Billboard Hot 100 on February 20, 1965, making Lewis an instant star.
 Besides The Lovin' Spoonful, the group was the only act during the 1960s to have its first seven Hot 100 releases each reach that chart's top 10.

 Gary Lewis (2nd from right) with The Playboys 1966.

 In addition to "This Diamond Ring", his hits include "Count Me In," the only non-British Commonwealth record in the Hot 100's top 10 on May 8, 1965, (number two); "Save Your Heart for Me" (number two); "Everybody Loves a Clown" (number four); "She's Just My Style" (number three); "Sure Gonna Miss Her" (number nine); and "Green Grass" (number eight).
-Of "Everybody Loves a Clown", Lewis says he composed the song as a gift for his father's birthday.
+Lewis says he composed "Everybody Loves a Clown" as a gift for his father's birthday.
 He believed the song was too good, so instead of giving it as a gift, he recorded it.

 By 1966, Lewis was exclusively singing, replaced on the drums by, among others, Jim Keltner.
+Though he had the unusual talent of being able to play drums and sing lead simultaneously, Lewis opted to switch to guitar for concerts because the limitations of 1960s stage setups made it hard for audiences to fully see drummers, and he felt he should be more connected to the audience due to his role as frontman.

+Army

-His career was put on hold when he entered the U.S. Army as a draftee in January 1967, and he served during the Vietnam War era with the Eighth Army in Seoul, South Korea, until 1968.
+In January 1967, his career was put on hold when he was drafted into the U.S. Army serving during the Vietnam War with the Eighth Army, until 1968.
+During his two years of service, he spent two months at the Saigon Airport and the remainder of the time in South Korea.
+Lewis has stated that he was reluctant to go to Vietnam, but he credits the Army with being the time when he "grew up."

 Lewis released a solo album in 1967 for Liberty Records called Listen!.